simmsa/personal-website-source/src/pages/blog/dataviz-part1/index.md

 1/1/2019,00:08,-16.66
 ```

-From this we can see the shape of the data.
-There are 3 columns, the date, the time in [MST](https://en.wikipedia.org/wiki/Mountain_Time_Zone) and the temperature is celsius degrees.
+From this we can see the shape of the data which has 3 rows, the date, the time in [MST](https://en.wikipedia.org/wiki/Mountain_Time_Zone) and the temperature is Celsius degrees.

 We can count the number of rows with the [wc](https://linux.die.net/man/1/wc) (word count) utility, passing the `-l` argument to get the number of lines: